-- 1. The Technical Manager highlighted a couple of areas in the report: - McCloud, which had already been spoken about and, - SCAPE factors this was where cases were on hold because of the change in the discount rate, those factors had all been issued now and there were no longer any cases on hold because of that. - 2.
+- 1. The Technical Manager highlighted a couple of areas in the report: - McCloud, which had already been spoken about and. - SCAPE factors this was where cases were on hold because of the change in the discount rate, those factors had all been issued now and there were no longer any cases on hold because of that. - 2.
 Following a Member query, it was confirmed that it was the DWP that had conducted an independent review of The Pension Regulator.

-Actions/ further information to be provided: None.
+Recommendations: The Board noted the report.

 61/23 DATE OF THE NEXT MEETING [Item 15]

 The next meeting is scheduled for Friday, 16 February 2024.

+Meeting ended at: 1.05 pm

+Chairman

+None.